William Roy: The Anglo-French survey

-After a preliminary survey by Roy and three other members of the Society on 16 April, they found a suitable location for the starting baseline on Hounslow Heath, between King's Arbour and Hampton Poor-house just over 5 miles to the south-east.
-A preliminary measurement of the line was carried out with a steel chain prepared by Jesse Ramsden.
-It was the intention to measure more accurately with a set of three deal rods about 20 ft. in length but their use had to be abandoned because of their susceptibility to lengthen and shorten in wet weather.
+After a preliminary survey by Roy and three other members of the Society on 16 April, they fixed on a suitable location for the baseline on Hounslow Heath, between King's Arbour and Hampton Poor-house, just over 5 miles to the south-east.
+An initial measurement of the line was carried out with a steel chain prepared by Jesse Ramsden.
+It was the intention to measure more accurately with a set of three deal rods about 20 ft. in length but their use had to be abandoned because of their susceptibility to lengthen or shorten, depending on the weather.
 The deal rods were replaced by one-inch-thick glass tubes of the same length.
-The final measurement gives the length of the base as 27404.7 ft. to an accuracy of about 3 inches in 5 miles (or about 1/100,000).
-The precision of this baseline measurement far exceeded any previous attempts, and in recognition Roy was awarded the Copley medal by the Royal Society in 1785.
+The final measurement gave the length of the base as 27404.7 ft. to an accuracy of about 3 inches in 5 miles (or about 1/100,000).
+The precision of this baseline measurement far exceeded any previous attempts and, in recognition of this, Roy was awarded the Copley Medal by the Royal Society in 1785.